hajducsekb/RVGLauncher/README.md

 ### Usage

-Create one rvgl install where you delete all car folders (or the 'cars' folder itself).
-Copy this path to the variable in line 31 (in place of MODIFYTOYOURPATH).
-The "installs" part doesn't matter, since that isn't implemented yet.
+You need to create an RVGL install in which you remove the cars folder if you want to use the class based car options.
+You can also just rename the cars folder to something like "allcars" or ".cars".
 Run the app by:
-- changing the directory to the project folder (`cd /home/hajducsekb/RVGLauncher-master`, for example)
+- changing the directory to the downloaded folder (`cd /home/hajducsekb/RVGLauncher-master`, for example)
-- run it with python (in most cases, `python3 rvglauncher.py`)
+- run it with python (`python3 rvglauncher.py`)

-The directory where you store your cars can be linked in the app.
-This one won't be modified by the Launcher, it only reads it.
-Don't press the remove button unless you are using a dummy rvgl folder for running the game (since you've deleted the cars folder, you're probably doing this though).
+The directory where you store your cars should be linked in the app itself (this can be the "allcars" or ".cars" I've mentioned before - for example: /home/hajducsekb/RVGL/.cars).
+For reference: this path is stored in `carspath.txt`.
+This one won't be modified by the Launcher, it only gets read.
+Also set the path to your rvgl install (the one where the executable lies).
+This is stored in `rvglpath.txt`.
+The default paths for cars and rvgl are from two different installs of mine - feel free to do this yourself, the cars folder can be anywhere where you store cars.

-I may have missed something, in that case sorry.

-Detailed description and more security features against removal of the wrong folder might come later.
+On the main screen, stocks are selected by default.
+Please only use those for now, as IO and bonus don't have the proper lists (you can edit them yourself in the `stockcars.txt`).

+**Setting up a custom folder list:** If you want to set up a custom list of cars, it's fairly simple to do.
+There are 3 examples.
+You need to add each different list in a new line in the `customlists.txt` file.
+The name of the list comes first - for this, you should use alphabetical and numerical characters, unless you really want to test the app.
+After the name, there is a colon (`:`).
+Then, you can list the car folders (don't leave any spaces, unless, it is actually in the folder name).
+Seperate cars by commas.
+Feel free to add and remove any as you want, but if you have too many lists, the UI will get really unreadable.

+**In-app settings:** In the settings, you can set the Command Line Arguments.
+There is a help menu, where you can see the ones I thought were most commonly used.
+These arguments get saved to `launchparams.txt` when you go back to the home screen.

+**Dev Tools:** You need to set a custom install for this menu.
+The only tool available right now is renaming track folders.
+This renames files in the main track folder and also the files in the reversed subfolder.
+You can't go back to the Home screen, the function for this only exists in Settings, this will be fixed lol.

+### How custom car folders work?

+The app uses soft symlinking via bash. (`ln -s`) **This is the reason it is not available on Windows.** The way it works is it creates a link in the rvgl cars folder to the allcars folder you've set.
+These links only contain information related to the link itself, so they are pretty small in file size.
+However, since the path becomes the same as if the content was actually there, rvgl (and the whole system) sees it normally.
+I couldn't find anything similar on Windows/NTFS.

+### Plans

+- integrate fix_cases file (could be just a link, since rvgl install has it)
+- manage updates using the official install_rvgl.py (would need to launch app via command line, because install_rvgl.py need confirmation)
+- get symlinking working for tracks as well

+These are just plans, though, so there's no guarantee whatsoever that they will be implemented.
+Cheers!